Globally-Attractive Logarithmic Geometric Control of a Quadrotor for Aggressive Trajectory Tracking: Simulation Experiments

 \subsection{Upside-down Recovery}

-For the final trajectory, the quadrotor was given an initial roll angle of exactly 180 degrees and commanded to hover in place at $\mathbf{p}_d = \mathbf{0}$.
-The goal of this trajectory is to verify whether the proposed control scheme is capable of recovering the quadrotor from an upside-down configuration.
-The performance of our controller was tested against the geometric controller presented in \cite{Lee2010}.
-The results are shown in Figure \ref{fig:upside_down}.
-Our controller only allowed the quadrotor to fall about 6.5 m before it was able to flip the vehicle back over and converge back to the origin.
-The controller of \cite{Lee2010} was unable to recover the quadrotor.
+For this simulation, the quadrotor was given an initial roll angle of exactly 180 degrees and commanded to hover in place at $\mathbf{p}_d = \mathbf{0}$.
+The goal of this trajectory is to verify whether the proposed control scheme is indeed globally stable.
+The performance of our controller was tested against the controllers presented in \cite{Lee2010} and \cite{Lee2015}.
+The controller of \cite{Lee2012} was not compared because their choice of error rotation is not defined when $\phi = \pm\pi$.
+We set $\mathbf{K}_\omega = 30 \mathbf{J}$, and, after a great deal of tuning to ensure good performance, set the parameters of \cite{Lee2015} to (using their notation) $k_1 = 20$, $k_2 = 15$, $\alpha = 1.99$, $\beta = 0.98$, $\delta = 0.05$, $B_{e_\Omega} = 5$, and $k_\omega = 20 \mathbf{J}$.
+The results are shown in Figure \ref{fig:upside_down}, with \cite{Lee2010} denoted as ``1" and \cite{Lee2015} denoted as ``2".
+Ours and \cite{Lee2015} were both able to recover the quadrotor, while \cite{Lee2010} was not, for the reason depicted in Figure \ref{fig:err_func}.
+Our controller was able to flip the quadrotor over more quickly than \cite{Lee2015}, and as a result reached the origin sooner.
+We believe that this is because the hybrid control scheme of \cite{Lee2015} introduced a non-smooth response when the control configuration jumped at about 0.5 s (this can be seen by the bump in the roll plot), sending the vehicle further from the origin before beginning to converge.